 The universe of authorised investments for the Scheme is set out in the Trust Deed, as amended from time to time.
-Investments may be made by direct investment or by investments in underlying funds.
-The underlying managers currently accessed are available in the most current Fund Update on the Scheme's managed investment schemes register entry with the Registrar of Financial Service Providers at www.disclose-register.companiesoffice.govt.nz.
+Investments may be made into securities directly or through underlying managed funds.
+The investments currently accessed are available in the most current Fund Update on the Scheme's managed investment schemes register entry with the Registrar of Financial Service Providers at www.disclose-register.companiesoffice.govt.nz.